Oluwatos94/dataMang/README.md

 ---

-**Thank you for judging our submission!
-We believe Private Data Manager takes a big step toward making privacy-preserving storage accessible to everyone.** 🚀
+**Thank you for your time to judging my submission!
+I believe Private Data Manager takes a big step toward making privacy-preserving storage accessible to everyone.** 🚀

 For questions or issues during judging, please refer to the troubleshooting section above or check the inline code comments.